AlexandreDecan/sismic/docs/testing.rst

        c. states are entered
        d. statechart is stabilized (some states are exited and/or entered)

+    3. A (possibly empty) list of events are sent by the statechart

 Using statechart to check properties on a trace
 -----------------------------------------------